Rising-Stars-by-Sunshine/stats201-FinalProject-Yiyang/README.md

 ## More about the Author

 ![image](https://github.com/Rising-Stars-by-Sunshine/stats201-FinalProject-Yiyang/blob/main/headshot.png)
-- self-introduction
-Yiyang Zhang,a DKU student from class of 2025, major in Computer and Design / Digital Media.
+- Yiyang Zhang,a DKU student from class of 2025, major in Computer and Design / Digital Media.
 Student Worker for DKU social media team.
 Research interest is digital design and media interaction.
 - Final reflections
   - intellectual growth